jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 lualatex root.tex
 ```

-5. If everything went correctly, you should have a PDF
+5. If everything went correctly, you should have a PDF containing the exported page(s)

 ## Structure your pages to obtain a nicely structured document
 This is the traditional page order for books (see https://en.wikibooks.org/wiki/LaTeX/Document_Structure) suggested by common practice: